wp-plugins/simple-google-maps-short-code/readme.txt

 `[pw_map address="New York City" width="400px" height="200px"]`

-You can also use percentages for sizes:
+You can also use percentages for heights:

 `[pw_map address="New York City" width="50%" height="200px"]`